emlearn/emlearn-micropython/doc/multi_dimensional_arrays.md

 - Images: (width, height)
 - Spectrogram: (time, bands)

+### Built-in operations

+Fundamental

+- Create mdarray
+- Pass between functions
+- Access and modify the underlying `.array` with data/values
+- Access and modify the `.shape`

+Maybe

+- Read and write data at a particular index
+- Iterate forward item-wise over specified axis

 ## Operations

 Functions are OK to support operate only working with on a particular sizes or data-types.
 Example: image functions that only work on 2d data Should check the length. that operate on 2d.
 Should throw when

 # Existing usages of multi-dimensional arrays